Site of Care Optimization

 Bryan Johnson May 2, 2019

 During a time of change and uncertainty that is often synonymous with the healthcare industry, strategies that cut costs without compromising quality of care are highly sought after by all third-party payers.
 Site of Care (SOC) Optimization is one of the top proven strategies for reducing the cost of specialty biologic medications.
 A SOC optimization strategy encourages patients to move from higher-cost settings, like big hospitals and institutions, to lower-cost settings, such as physician’s in-office infusion suites or stand-alone Infusion Centers.
-Insurance companies and Medicare have been moving forward with SOC optimization policies that are driving patients out of the hospital setting.
+Insurance companies have been moving forward with SOC optimization policies that are driving patients out of the hospital setting.
 Unfortunately, they are at the same time, creating policies that discourage physicians and infusion centers from expanding their infusion services.

 The situation is comparable to leading a horse to water while simultaneously draining the pond.
 The economics of healthcare and medication delivery are complicated.
 The government and private sectors employ thousands of workers who are trying to find ways to improve care and reduce costs through innovative and complex initiatives.
 Meanwhile, there is a widely-accepted alternative to hospital infusion that enhances quality of care while reducing the cost of care.